br0b/wiki-path-finder/README.md

 article is the one we finish on.
 The file can contain spaces (' ') only after commas.

 The `iofiles` folder contains example input and output files.
+Given the example input, the program should take about 210 seconds to evaluate.

 ## Command line arguments

 There can be either

+* two  - they have to be positive integers.
+The first one is interpreted as maximal path length and the other as the number of top results to output
 * none - backtrack parameters are assigned their default values (3, 3)
-  * two  - they have to be positive integers.
-The first one is interpreted as maximal path length and the other as the number of top results to output.

 ## Known bugs